 Arriving

-Unfortunately, I was working on the 29th, so as soon as I finished work and squeezed in a quick gym session, I ventured all the way down the A77 to Portpatrick.
-I was stunned by the venue - a grand old converted church by the roadside.
-It was a huge step up from the hostels we’re used to!
-The church was warm, very well equipped, and spacious enough for the eleven of us who would be staying.
-Arriving last, I had drawn the supposed short straw and ended up on the air mattress in my sleeping bag, but I really enjoyed my little part of the church, which would later become the karaoke stage!
+After finishing work on the 29th, I made the journey down the A77 to Portpatrick.
+The venue took me by surprise – a grand old converted church by the roadside, a huge step up from the hostels we’re used to!
+The church was warm, well-equipped, and spacious enough for the eleven of us staying.
+Arriving last, I drew the supposed short straw and ended up on the air mattress in my sleeping bag, but I actually loved my little corner of the church – which would later become the karaoke stage!

-Two advance parties had headed up in the early afternoon to collect the keys to the accommodation and pick up the food shopping for our stay, so by the time I arrived, everyone was already well settled.
+Two advance parties had gone up earlier in the afternoon to collect the keys and pick up the food shopping, so by the time I arrived, everyone was already well settled.

-Dinner on the first night was a curry cooked by Mark.
-There was a veggie option and a lamb option - both were delicious.
-We then got into the drinking and ended the night with the shrinking crate game.
-Players take turns picking up a beer box with their teeth without touching the ground with their hands or knees.
+Dinner on the first night was a curry cooked by Mark, with both a veggie option and a lamb option – and both were delicious.
+After dinner, the drinks started flowing, and we ended the night with the shrinking crate game.
+Players take turns picking up a beer box with their teeth without touching the ground with their hands or knees – harder than it sounds!

-Caitlin also explained the rules of Traitors and we found out who was faithful and who was a traitor.
-There was going to be some murders during our stay!
+Caitlin also explained the rules of Traitors, and we quickly found out who was faithful and who was a traitor.
+There were going to be some murders during our stay!

 Cairnsmore of Fleet